Should you buy a new or used car?

 This article is intended to provide general information of an educational nature only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.
 The commentary provided from external companies that are not a member of the Commonwealth Bank of Australia Group of Companies (the CBA Group) does not represent an endorsement, recommendation, guarantee or advice in regard to any matter.
 The CBA Group does not accept any liability for losses or damage arising from any reliance on external companies and their products, services and material.
 Commonwealth Bank of Australia ABN 48 123 123 124.

-Car Insurance is provided and issued by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Car Insurance is provided by Hollard Insurance Partners Limited ABN 96 067 524 216, AFSL 235030 (Hollard) and distributed by the Commonwealth Bank of Australia ABN 48 123 123 124, AFSL 234945 (CBA).
+Hollard is the insurer of this Car Insurance product.
 Hollard is not part of the CBA Group.
-CBA and its related entities do not sell, issue or guarantee the obligations or performance of Hollard or the products Hollard offers and this insurance product does not represent a deposit with or liability of either CBA or any of its related bodies corporate.
-If you purchase a Car Insurance policy, CBA is paid a commission which is a percentage of your premium.
+CBA does not guarantee the obligations or performance of Hollard or the products Hollard offers.
+Neither CBA, nor any of its related bodies corporate accepts liability or guarantees payment of any claim or benefit in respect of general insurance products issued by Hollard.
+CBA may be paid a commission if Hollard issues you with a Car Insurance policy.
+Details are provided in the Financial Services Guide (FSG) by clicking on the link, or by calling 13 1361 for a paper copy.

 This information has been prepared without considering your objectives, financial situation or needs.
-You should, before acting on this, consider the appropriateness of the product to your circumstances.
-A Product Disclosure Statement (PDS) is available at all Commonwealth Bank branches, by downloading them from commbank.com.au or by calling 13 2423 and should be considered before making any decisions about this product.
-You should also read the Premium, Excess and Discount Guide (PEDG) and Financial Services Guide (FSG) by clicking on the links, or by calling 13 2423 for a paper copy.
+Before making any decision about this product you should consider this information in relation to your own circumstances.
+A Product Disclosure Statement (PDS) is available at all Commonwealth Bank branches, by downloading them from commbank.com.au or by calling 13 1361 and should be considered before making any decisions about this product.
+You should also read the Premium, Excess and Discount Guide (PEDG) and Financial Services Guide (FSG) by clicking on the links, or by calling 13 1361 for a paper copy.

 Taxation considerations are general and based on present taxation laws and may be subject to change.
 You should seek independent, professional tax advice before making any decision based on this information.